Fall Activities For Preschoolers To Teach Emotions: Leaf Faces

-Inside: Simple fall activities for preschoolers with making emotion leaf faces to teach emotions.
+Inside: Simple fall activities for preschoolers with making emotional leaf faces to teach emotions.
 Dealing with emotions is hard, but here is a bright side.
 It is a skill that can be practiced through play and fun kids activities

 Children have a hard time dealing with emotions when is time to stop what are they doing at the moment.
 Whether it is sitting with its shoulders down or throwing tantrums, it’s hard to watch your child unhappy.
-Emotions that they experience so randomly can make them feel like their whole world collapses, even when we think it’s not such a big deal.
+Emotions that they experience so randomly can make them feel like their whole world collapses, even when they think it’s not such a big deal.

 Dealing with emotions is hard, but here is a bright side.
 It is a skill that can be practiced.
 The more you can address how your child feels, the better she will be able to overcome emotion.